swapnil-srivastava/curly-succotash/README.md

         Allow GitHub Actions to create and approve pull requests

 2. add NPM_TOKEN in secrets in the repo level
+3. Making each package public access
+4.  "private": false in package.json should be false

 # increment the package